MaciejakMateusz/charity/README.md

 - Management (CRUD) of registered users
 - Ability to block registered user
 - Viewing donated items
-- Ability to set item status (submitted/received/distributed) (additional entity and relationship for statuses will be added)
+- Ability to set item status (not received/received)
 ### User Profile:
 - Registration
 - Login (using the same form as administrators)